CVE-2026-27303

 Executive summary

-A critical deserialization vulnerability in Adobe Connect allows unauthenticated attackers to execute arbitrary code, posing a severe threat to system security.
+A critical deserialization vulnerability in Adobe Connect permits unauthenticated remote code execution, posing a severe risk to organizational infrastructure.

 Vulnerability